IndigoUnited/node-couchnode/README.md

 ## TODO

 - Properly test each of the common error scenarios in each operation type.
 An insert will fail if key already exists, replace fails if the key doesn't exist, and so on for each operation type.
-- Create a better way of signaling a CAS failure.
-Consider either adding a new error code or attaching a `.casFailure` property to the `Error`.
 - Consider improving BucketManager:
     - Support multiple operations.
     - Improve "callback" mechanism after doing certain operations.
 It seems to callback before the views are ready.